 CCR5 inhibitor – type of HIV drug (an entry inhibitor) that blocks HIV from getting into a CD4 cell.
 CCR5 is a co-receptor on the surface of a CD4 cell that HIV uses to attach itself to the cell.
 CCR5 inhibitors block that process.
 Maraviroc is currently the only approved CCR5 inhibitor.

 CD4 cells are white blood cells in your immune system.
 CD4 cells signal to CD8 cells to destroy a virus.
 CD4 cells are also used by HIV as factories to reproduce in.

 CD4 count – number of CD4 cells in a cubic millimetre of blood.
 CD4 counts results are given as a number that can be anywhere from 0 to over 2000 (rarely).

 The range for an HIV-negative person is usually quoted as 430 – 1690.
-This means 95% of HIV-negative people have a value somewher between 430 and 1690, but a few people have normal levels above or below this.
-A ‘normal’ CD4 count for an HIV-positive person getting above 500.
-This is an ideal goal and many people remain well and healthy with CD4 counts that are below this.
+This means 95% of HIV negative people have a CD 4 count between 430 and 1690, but also that a few people have normal levels above or below this.
+A ‘normal’ CD4 count for an HIV positive person means getting above 500.
+However, this is an ideal goal and many people remain very well and healthy with CD4 counts that are lower than this.

-Test results are given in medical report in one of three main formats. ie a CD4 count of 350 can be written as:
+Test results can also be reported in three main formats. ie a CD4 count of 350 can be written as: